 What is your process?

+This is the first of the questions every expectant mom should ask.
 How will you help me choose an adoptive family for my child?
 Will I receive counseling pre-placement?
 Getting a general feel for how your agency treats you is vital.
 In the process of choosing an agency, if you feel mistreated, judged, or pressured at any time during your pregnancy, get out.
 Poor treatment pre-placement almost guarantees poor treatment post-placement.
-This is your life, and your decision.
+This is your life and your decision.
 You have the power to choose an agency you feel good about.

 What kind of counseling is offered post-placement?

 For many birth mothers, counseling is vital in their grieving process.
 Some agencies provide counseling for a set amount of time after placement, others for life.
 Finding out what services are available and how to access them now will save you the headache of trying to find help later on.

 How involved will your agency be post-placement?

 If the adoption is open, will all contact with the adoptive family be through the agency?
 How will the agency make sure that all of the updates are passed on?
 Will a caseworker be there during relinquishment?
 Being specific in what to expect will ease stress and help you prepare a plan that works for you.

 Questions for the adoptive couple . . .